JoshMiles/tccsite/docs/Cases/P02 Case of Susann Smith/90-99 Miscellaneous/01 Script.md

 As soon as Susann's attorney, John Ely, heard of the nature of this filing - he was absolutely outraged.[^27]

-And due to the holiday season quickly approaching, Susann would have to live with these allegations until after the New Year came around before seeing if the courts would believe her or her soon to be ex-husband.
+And due to the holiday season quickly approaching, Susann would have to live with these allegations until after the New Year came around before seeing if the courts would believe her or her soon to be ex-husband which likely would've caused her a lot of stress. (**note: this is the author's inference**)

 The courts finally addressed the motion on Thursday the 10th of January 2013, with the Commissioner denying the motion[^28]  and awarding Susann $500 in attorney fees for having to respond to the motion.[^29]